George Peek: New Deal

 When the Commodity Credit Corporation was established in the early fall of 1933, Roosevelt refused to make it part of the AAA out of concern for Peek's attitudes.
 On November 15 and again on November 25, Peek demanded that Wallace fire Frank for insubordination; Wallace refused and threatened to have one of Peek's most trusted aides fired instead.
 In early December 1933, while Wallace was out of town, Peek announced a marketing program designed to sell American butter in Europe at rates below the national domestic price.
 Rexford Tugwell, acting secretary of agriculture in Wallace's absence, rescinded the program.
 Wallace quickly convinced many of Roosevelt's top advisors to ask for Peek's resignation.
 Tugwell himself threatened to resign if Peek were not fired.

 Faced with a united front, Peek resigned from the AAA on December 11, 1933.
 One reporter called the forced resignation "the coolest political murder that has been committed since Roosevelt came into office."
 The same day, President Roosevelt named Peek his special advisor on foreign trade.

 Roosevelt created the Export-Import Bank of Washington by executive order on February 2, 1934, and named Peek president of the bank.
 Roosevelt created a Second Export-Import Bank of Washington by executive order on March 9 and named Peek president of the second bank as well.

 Peek's tenure at the Export-Import Bank was also short-lived.
-He clashed repeatedly with US Secretary of State Cordell Hull over a series of reciprocal trade agreements in 1935, and resigned from the bank on December 2, 1935.
+He clashed repeatedly with U.S. Secretary of State Cordell Hull over a series of reciprocal trade agreements in 1935, and resigned from the bank on December 2, 1935.

 In 1936, he published a book on economic matters, Why Quit Our Own, which he co-authored with Samuel Crowther.